freenas/freenas-docs/userguide/jails.rst

 .. note:: iocage jail configs are stored in :file:`/mnt/{poolname}/iocage/jails/{jailname}`.
-When iocage is updated, a backup of the config file is created as :file:`/mnt/{poolname}/iocage/jails/{jailname}/config_backup.json`.
+When iocage is updated, the :file:`config.json` configuration file is backed up as :file:`/mnt/{poolname}/iocage/jails/{jailname}/config_backup.json`.
    The backup config can be used to restore previous jail settings.